iosonja/iosonja/README.md

 Hello, I'm Sonja!
 In the daytime I'm a computer science student in University of Helsinki and in the evenings I build iOS and watchOS apps.
 Currently I am...
 - 🌱 learning UIKit and React
-- 📱 building [an iOS app](https://github.com/iosonja/dog-training-scheduler) for keeping track of dog training sessions
+- 🐩 building an [iOS app](https://github.com/iosonja/dog-training-scheduler) for keeping track of dog training sessions
+- 🐍 tinkering with a [Pygame app](https://github.com/iosonja/ot-harjoitustyo) for learning International Phonetic Alphabet classification
 - 🇫🇮 working on Finnish translations for [freeCodeCamp.org](https://www.freecodecamp.org)
 - 👣 looking for a mentor working in the iOS field!